CHORDSLab/HRS-Stress-Measures-and-Supplementary-Datasets/NIH_All_of_Us/NIH_All_of_Us_access_guide.md

 Registration and access details are available on the [*All of Us* Researcher Workbench website](https://workbench.researchallofus.org/).

-ℹ️ **Note:** A CHORDS Community Workspace within the NIH *All of Us* Researcher Workbench will be available soon.
+> **Note:** A CHORDS Community Workspace within the NIH *All of Us* Researcher Workbench will be available soon.
 This will provide shared access to code and resources directly in the secure environment.